FlorianWilk/SpotMicroAI/README.md

 I started this Project because i got inspired by some very smart People/Companies and Projects out there and want to understand and adapt their work.
 It is based on existing OpenSource-Projects and uses affordable Hardware to enable other people to build their own Bots and help us to understand how to control it the way we want.

 This Project is heavily work in progress and may change every day.
-It is NOT a working or even finished Project you might want to use.
+It is NOT a working or even finished Project.
+It is intended to be a community-project, so please feel free to contribute.

 ![PyBullet Simulation](/Images/SpotMicroAI_pybullet_lidar3.png)

 [See the first movements of SpotMicroAI on YouTube](https://www.youtube.com/watch?v=vayiiII4xVQ)

 Parts of this Project:
 1. build a working physical Robot with cheap components everyone can build
 2. create a simulated Environment and be able to control the Robot
 3. to do RL training to make it learn how to stand/walk/run

 ## 1. The physical Robot